microsoft/onnxruntime-inference-examples/mobile/examples/Xamarin/readme.md

 ### [Ultraface](https://github.com/onnx/models/tree/f064171f7dd8e962a8a5b34eac8e1bcf83cebbde/vision/body_analysis/ultraface#ultra-lightweight-face-detection-model)

 Lightweight face detection model designed for edge computing devices providing detection boxes and scores for a given image.
 This model is included in the repository, but has been updated to remove unused initializers, and to make the initializers constant to enable more runtime optimizations to occur.

 The sample also demonstrates how to switch between the default **CPU EP ([Execution Provider](https://onnxruntime.ai/docs/execution-providers))** and platform-specific options.
 In this case, [NNAPI](https://onnxruntime.ai/docs/execution-providers/NNAPI-ExecutionProvider.html) for Android and [Core ML](https://onnxruntime.ai/docs/execution-providers/CoreML-ExecutionProvider.html) for iOS.

 ## Getting Started

 > [!IMPORTANT]
-> The nuget.config has package sources for the official and integration NuGet repositories.
-> Xamarin support is currently only available in the ONNX Runtime nuget packages in the integration repository.
-It will be added to the official package in the v1.10 release.
->
 > There are some [known issues](#known-issues) that could impact aspects of the sample on specific devices or environments.
 See [known issues section](#known-issues) for workarounds.

 The [VisionSample](VisionSample/VisionSample.sln) should build and run as-is, and looks for model files in a folder in this directory called **Models**.
 The Ultraface model should already exist in that directory and to able to be used.

 Additionally the ResNet model can be added if desired.